milenamartinezp/milenamartinezp/README.md

 ## Recent Projects:

 - [Project 1 Name]: Briefly describe the project and highlight your role in it, as well as any relevant data analysis or modeling techniques you used.
-- [Project 2 Name]: Same as above.
-- [Project 3 Name]: Same as above.

 ## Certifications and Education:

-- [Certification 1 Name]: Briefly describe the certification and why it's relevant to your work as a data analyst.
-- [Certification 2 Name]: Same as above.
-- [Degree Name] from [University Name]: Briefly describe your degree program and any relevant coursework.
+Post-Graduate Certificate | August 2022 - August 2023
+Centennial College, Toronto, ON, Canada
+Post-Graduate Certificate of Marketing Research and Analytics

+Bachelor’s Degree | January 2014 - March 2019
+Universidad del Norte, Barranquilla, Colombia
+Bachelor of Industrial Engineering

 ## Contact:

 If you're interested in discussing potential job opportunities, please feel free to reach out to me via email at milenamartinezp9@gmail.com.
 I'm always open to networking and new opportunities.

-Thank you for taking the time to visit my GitHub profile.
+### Thank you for taking the time to visit my GitHub profile.
 I look forward to connecting with you!